archaeastra/ReadingBetweenRainbows/README.md

 > [!WARNING]
 > Image Not Ready Yet

+**RunDBSMatrix.py**

+RunDBS.py produces RBR Figure 4.
+No edits are necessary, but beware of validity "Divide by 0" errors.
+They are, for the most part, inconsequential but may be indicative of unhealthy data distributions
+Ouput looks like the following:
+> [!WARNING]
+> Image Not Ready Yet

 **RunDBS.py**

 RunDBS.py produces the individual panels in RBR Figure 5.
 Manual edits to the code are require to change molecule, please mind the comments for instructions.